-Not to be outdone by ICE, the Chicago Mercantile Exchange (CME) reported in October that it will acquire cross-town competitor Chicago Board of Trade (CBOT) in an $8 billion transaction that will form a $25 billion global derivatives exchange (see Daily GPI, Oct.
-18).
+Not to be outdone by ICE, the Chicago Mercantile Exchange (CME) reported in October that it will acquire cross-town competitor Chicago Board of Trade (CBOT) in an $8 billion transaction that will form a $25 billion global derivatives exchange (see NGI, Oct.
+23).

-In order to keep up with ICE's successful electronic exchange, Nymex inked an agreement with CME in April under which CME became the exclusive electronic trading services provider for Nymex's energy futures and options contracts (see Daily GPI, April 7).
-Some market watchers saw Nymex's IPO as a leveling of the playing field in the commodity exchange arena.
-ICE launched a very successful IPO last November (see Daily GPI, Nov.
-17, 2005).
+In order to keep up with ICE’s successful electronic exchange, Nymex inked an agreement with CME in April under which CME became the exclusive electronic trading services provider for Nymex’s energy futures and options contracts (see NGI, April 10).
+Some market watchers saw Nymex’s IPO as a leveling of the playing field in the commodity exchange arena.
+ICE launched a very successful IPO last November (see NGI, Nov.
+21, 2005).

 A Nymex-ICE deal would be significant in that it would pair two of the largest futures exchanges together, but it would also be joining two companies that have butted heads a number of times over the past few years as the race for energy exchange supremacy has heated up.
-Nymex's move into regular session electronic trading through the CME deal only increased the competition with ICE (see Daily GPI, Feb.
-16; April 11; May 12).
+Nymex’s move into regular session electronic trading through the CME deal only increased the competition with ICE (see NGI, Feb.
+20; May 15).

-Nymex Holdings, which operates the 134-year-old New York Mercantile Exchange, in its first day as a publicly traded company last Friday soared to more than double its IPO price, opening up 103% higher at $120 per share before climbing to a high of $152 on the New York Stock Exchange (see Daily GPI, Nov.
+Nymex Holdings, which operates the 134-year-old New York Mercantile Exchange, in its first day as a publicly traded company Nov.
+17 soared to more than double its IPO price, opening up 103% higher at $120 per share before climbing to a high of $152 on the New York Stock Exchange (see NGI, Nov.
 20).
-The newly public company's share price finished Friday at $132.99.
-On Monday, shares of the company were trading in the $130 to $140 range.
+The newly public company’s share price finished at $132.99 on opening day.

-Coming in above expectations, Nymex Holdings raised $383.5 million last Thursday through its much anticipated IPO.
-The company and its private stockholders sold a combined 6.5 million shares through the offering, which had been expected to debut at between $54 and $57 per share, but achieved a $59 price (see Daily GPI, Nov.
-15).
+Coming in above expectations, Nymex Holdings raised $383.5 million on Nov.
+16 through its much anticipated IPO.
+The company and its private stockholders sold a combined 6.5 million shares through the offering, which had been expected to debut at between $54 and $57 per share, but achieved a $59 price.